jessekhaira/Neural-Machine-Translation-Scratch/README.md

 -- In progress --

-This is an implementation of a sequence to sequence batched recurrent neural network(RNN) with weight tying from the ground up, just utilizing the library NumPy.
+This is an implementation of a batched recurrent neural network(RNN) from scratch with NumPy.
+Weight tying is utilized within this model, where the input embedding layer and the linear projection before the softmax layer use the same weights.

-The purpose of the repo was to gain a deeper understanding of recurrent neural networks by implementing the architecture of a sequence to sequence model from scratch.